MicrosoftDocs/entra-docs/docs/id-governance/scenarios/sap-ecma-template.md

 SAP ECC doesn't offer a built-in mechanism for reading changes made since the last read.

 Therefore, we're implementing the Full Import workflow only.
-Should you need to implement Delta Imports for performance reasons, consult your SAP administrator for a list of BAPIs to be used and have them published as a SOAP webservice.
+Should you need to implement Delta Imports for performance reasons, consult your SAP administrator for a list of BAPIs and have them published as a SOAP webservice.
 Then implement the Delta Import workflow using the below described approach and a customData property that contains a timestamp of the previous successful run.

 SAP ECC offers several BAPI functions to get a list of users with their properties: